Edward Warren was shocked when he learned that the airmen in charge of the nation's nuclear-tipped missiles regularly cheated on tests.

 BRUMFIEL: This is where the tests come in.
 Missileers are constantly checked to make sure they know their checklists.
 To sit in the bunker, to be in charge of the weapons, you have to get better than 90 percent on every test.
 But Warren soon discovered the tests are used in another way.
 Remember, this is a job that everyone is supposed to be doing in exactly the same way, so tests became a way for the leadership to decide who got ahead.

-BRUMFIEL: Young officers like Warrant faced a choice.
+BRUMFIEL: Young officers like Warren faced a choice.

 BRUMFIEL: In other words, cheat.
 Warren says nearly everyone ended up doing it.

-WARREN: Most of the time, what it really involved was just the senior launch officers looking out for the more junior launch officers, maybe checking their answers before the test got handed in and, you know, say, hey, watch out for number five or 11.
+WARREN: Most of the time, what it really involved was just the senior launch officers looking out for the more junior launch officers, maybe checking their answers before the test got handed in and, you know, saying, hey, watch out for No. 5, or 11.